 Israel is such a small country but is full of diversity and so many interesting places to visit.
 The population is a mix of religions, with Jews being the majority, and then Muslims, Christians, Druze, and Baháʼí.
-The main Jewish population is also a mix of cultures, as the Jews came to Israel from all over the world, each group bringing its unique traditions and foods, to create the actual Israeli culture.
+The main Jewish population is also a mix of cultures, as Jews came to Israel from all over the world, and each group brought its unique traditions and foods, creating the actual Israeli culture.

 Tel Aviv – The City That Never Stops

 The biggest city of Israel, Tel Aviv is where everything happens.
 The development of Tel Aviv represents the development of the country.
 It started as a small neighborhood of one street and has grown to be a live-and-kicking city, that never sleeps.
 The first street, Hertzl, is still in the same place today with the old 2-floor buildings.

 The cafes, and there are plenty of them, are always full of people enjoying their coffee with a sandwich or a full meal.
 The streets are alive with people strolling and shopping.
 The shopping malls are a great escape from the hot and humid days.
 The beaches of Tel Aviv, almost 9 miles long, are one of the city’s magnets.
 They are well maintained, beautiful – especially during sunsets, and full most of the time.
 The restaurants are amazing, and I mean – AMAZING.
 Israeli and international cuisines, street food or fancy restaurants, the local chefs know how to make good food.
 The vegan food scene is also very interesting here.
 It is one of the best in the world, thanks to its creativity, freshness, and wonderful flavors.